-- The Request for Proposals for WSU M-TRAC, the University’s Michigan Translational Research and Commercialization program, is now available.
+- The Request for Proposals for WSU's Michigan Translational Research and Commercialization program (M-TRAC), is now available.

 Wayne State Technology Commercialization (TC) is responsible for the identification, protection, marketing and licensing of intellectual property (e.g.., patents, unique biological or other materials, and certain copyrights) developed by WSU faculty, staff and students.
 The TC Office promotes an entrepreneurial culture and supports start-up ventures and regional economic development.
 TC also negotiates Material Transfer Agreements and Confidentiality Agreements and reviews the Intellectual Property terms of Sponsored Research Agreements.